 Dear University of London student,

-If you are planning to sit any University of London examinations in the October/November 2025 session, then it is important that you read this message from the British Council.
-This provides guidance that you should follow to ensure you are able to register for your exams successfully and sit in this session rather than having to wait until AMJ 2026.
+If you are planning to sit any University of London examinations in the April / May / June 2026 session, then it is important that you read this message from the British Council.
+This notice provides guidance that you should follow to ensure you are able to register for your exams successfully and sit in this session rather than having to wait until October / November 2026 session.

-• The University of London Assessment Entry Task will open on the Student Portal for UG Laws and EMFSS on 15 & 19 Aug 2025 respectively.
+• The University of London Assessment Entry Task will open on the Student Portal for UG Laws and EMFSS on 02nd February 2026.
 You need to submit your intention to sit an exam(s) on the Assessment Entry Task.
-When you have selected your modules and proceeded in the task you will see the link to the British Council’s Registration and Payment portal as you proceed.
+When you have selected your modules and proceeded in the task, you will see the link to the British Council’s Registration and Payment portal as you proceed.

 • Register and pay for your exams on the British Council’s payment portal using the link within the Assessment Entry Task.
-The British Council’s registration and payment portal will be open for UG Laws and EMFSS on 15 & 19 Aug 2025 respectively and close 01 Sept 2025.
+The British Council’s registration and payment portal will be open for UG Laws and EMFSS on:

 • To prevent delays when registering with the British Council you must:

--ensure you use the correct module codes and that you are eligible to sit the module(s).
+o ensure you use the correct module codes and that you are eligible to sit the module(s).
 Any others chosen will result in delay.
-Refunds for incorrect entries will incur an administration fee.
+Refunds for incorrect entries may incur an administration fee

 • You will receive a University of London validation code by email from the British Council within two working days following your successful registration and payment to us.
 We will also check that your SRN and module(s) selected match the eligibility data provided by the University of London.
 Please ensure you fill in the information correctly as failure to do so may result in a delay and an administration fee being applied.